bioinformed/glu-genetics/docs/modules/tagzilla/tagzilla.rst

                         will be analyzed (see -d/--maxdist)
     -R RANGE, --range=RANGE
-                        Ranges of genomic locations to analyze, specified as a comma seperated list of start and end coordinates "S-E".
+                        Ranges of genomic locations to analyze, specified as a comma separated list of start and end coordinates "S-E".
 If either S or E is not specified, then the ranges are assumed to be open.
 The end coordinate is exclusive and not included in the range.